4-HO-MiPT: Pharmacodynamics

 4-HO-MiPT acts as a non-selective serotonin receptor agonist, including of the serotonin 5-HT_{2A}, 5-HT_{2B}, and 5-HT_{2C} receptors.
 It shows the highest potency and efficacy as an agonist of the 5-HT_{2A} receptor, moderate potency as a partial agonist of the 5-HT_{2B} receptor, and low potency with high-efficacy as a partial agonist of the 5-HT_{2C} receptor.
 Additionally, the drug has been found to act as a moderate-potency serotonin transporter (SERT) blocker or serotonin reuptake inhibitor.
 Its low affinity and potency at the 5-HT_{1A} receptor suggest minimal contribution to this drug's effects.
 4-HO-MiPT exhibits approximately 7-fold selectivity for activation of the serotonin 5-HT_{2A} receptor over the serotonin 5-HT_{2C} receptor, and 4-fold preference relative to SERT inhibition.
-Affinities towards receptors outside of the serotonin receptor family have not yet been assessed.
+Affinities towards receptors outside of the serotonin receptor family are low.

 The drug induces the head-twitch response, a behavioral proxy of psychedelic effects, in rodents.
 Its potency for inducing the head-twitch response in mice is about 4- or 5-fold lower than that of psilocin.

+Pharmacokinetics

+As of February 2026, no studies have characterized the pharmacokinetics of 4‑HO‑MiPT.